SB84 (2025) Detail

 V. Nothing in this section shall override or supersede applicable municipal zoning regulations unrelated to minimum lot sizes.

 VI.
-Nothing in this section shall override or supersede applicable department of environmental services septic and well regulations, which may require applicants on a case-by-case basis to have larger lot sizes to meet these regulations.
+Nothing in this section shall override or supersede applicable department of environmental services septic and well regulations or municipal wetlands and septic regulations which may require applicants on a case-by-case basis to have larger lot sizes to meet these regulations.

 LBA